 What is a spin class, anyway?

 Think of your parents’ old exercise bikes—on speed (pun—sorry.)
-You’ll clip into the pedals – most bike shoes are loaned out with the cost of the class, though if you get really into it, you can buy your own – while an instructor guides you through intervals of varying intensity.
+You’ll clip into the pedals while an instructor guides you through intervals of varying intensity.

-“We pedal fast with low resistance, which is amazing for endurance,” says Nitkin.
-“Then we burn fat through training in intervals with high resistance.”
+You’ll pedal fast with low resistance, which is good for endurance.
+And you’ll burn fat through training in intervals with high resistance.